RedisLabs/redislabs-docs/content/embeds/backup-locations.md

 ### AWS S3

-Before you choose to backup to Amazon S3, make sure that you have:
+Before you choose to backup to Amazon AWS S3, make sure that you have:

 - Storage location path in the format: `s3://bucketname/path/`

+    For AWS S3-compatible storage services, enter the location to the storage.

 - Access key ID
 - Secret access key